Social Media Strategy Examples from Your Favorite Brands

 Wondering where to start with your social media campaigns?

 Social media can seem daunting.
-Facing a blank content calendar can feel overwhelming.
-However, bigger brands, with more resources at their disposal, can provide us with a springboard for our own campaigns.
+However, bigger brands, with more resources at their disposal can provide us with ideas for our own campaigns.

-Let’s start by taking a look at the social media marketing strategies of some of the world’s biggest brands.
-We’ll consider why what they’re doing is working, so you can apply their lessons to your own campaigns.
+Let's take a look at these brands' social strategies.
+We'll consider why what they're doing is working so you can apply their lessons to your own campaigns.